Netflix/falcor/README.md

   then(json => display(json));
 ```

 When a client requests paths from the model, the model attempts to retrieve the data from its in-memory cache.
-If the data is not found in the local cache, it is requested from the virtual model on the server.
-When the code above executes, the following GET request is sent to the server.
+If the data is not found in the local cache, the following GET request is sent to the virtual model on the server.
 ```
 http://{yourdomain}/person.json?paths=[["name"], ["location", "city"], ["location", "address"]]
 ```

-Note that all of the data in the virtual model is exposed as single JSON resource, and the requested paths within the JSON object are passed in the query string.
+Note that rather than retrieve data from multiple endpoints, all of the data in the virtual model is exposed as single JSON resource.
+This means that the client can retrieve as much or as little of the graphAs is required in a single HDP request.
+Furthermore each resource

+ and the requested paths within the JSON object are passed in the query string.
+Disallows the

 The virtual JSON model on the server responds with a fragment of the virtual JSON model containing only the requested values.

 ```
 HTTP/1.1 200 OK